gsethi2409/gsethi2409.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Roboticist, Researcher at <a href='https://mrsd.ri.cmu.edu/'>Carnegie Mellon University</a>
+subtitle: Roboticist, ML Researcher at <a href='https://www.cnh.com/'>CNH Industrial</a>

 profile:
   align: right